LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

  ### Authenticated Launch URLs

 - **Add Authenticated Launch URL:** Click this to add an Authenticated Launch URL to the lab profile.
 The URL must already be created to add it to the lab profile.

+### Cloud Credential Pools

+1. **Add Cloud Credential Pool:** Click to add a Cloud Credential Pool to the lab profile.
+The pool must already be created to add it to the lab profile using this button.

 ### Resources